 Rationale

-Phonemes are the distinct units of sound in a language that differentiate meaning.
-The word "twice" can be broken down into the sounds /t/, /w/, /aɪ/, and /s/, which totals four individual phonemes.
+The word "twice" can be broken down into its constituent sounds, which are /t/, /w/, /aɪ/, and /s/, resulting in a total of four distinct phonemes.

 A) 1